Glossary

 A purchase order (PO) is a source document that’s issued from a buyer to a supplier.
 It comprises requested information on the sale of products and services, including specific pricing and other essential order details.
 The aim of a purchase order is to create clarity and visibility of business transactions.

 Some publishers and journals charge a submission fee upon submission of a manuscript to help fund editorial and peer review administration.
-Charging a submission fee can sometimes help decrease competition and acceptance as only authors with the “confidence” that they have picked the right journal will be willing to pay the given submission fee.
+The submission fee is separate from the article processing charge (APC), which is paid to make an article freely accessible upon publication.

 Supplementary charge is an additional fee that covers any supplementary materials accompanying an accepted article.
 Supplementary materials may be used for supporting data sets, figures and tables, etc.

-VoR refers to the final published version of an article, i.e., the version that has been published, including any editorial improvements made after the peer review is completed.
+VoR refers to the final published version of an article, including any editorial improvements made after the peer review is completed.